Frequently Asked Questions

 The majority of INTERLINK students are undergraduate or graduate students preparing to attend colleges and universities in the U. S. A few are professionals who enroll in the program to improve their language proficiency for personal and professional reasons.
 Students come from all major geographic regions of the world, including Africa, Europe, the Middle East, Latin America, and Southeast Asia.

-Students who successfully complete the INTERLINK program do not need TOEFL scores for our host universities and a number of additional universities.
+Students who successfully complete the INTERLINK program do not need TOEFL or IELTS scores for undergraduate admission to University of North Carolina Greensboro or a number of our affiliated institutions.

 Click here to read more about the TOEFL waiver.